Skip to content

 • Organisations must implement clear emergency contact protocols enabling timely communication with travellers in crisis scenarios.

-• This includes check-in procedures and protocols to notify companies automatically if travellers are within incident impact radius; an internal 24/7 response center to field alerts and manage incident response; verified up-to-date multi-channel contact info for all travellers including in-country numbers; trained staff authorised to make emergency notifications; automated tracking/alert systems for travellers in affected areas; and primary/alternate communications platforms resilient to local infrastructure disruptions.
+• This includes check-in procedures and protocols to notify companies automatically if travellers are within an incident impact radius; an internal 24/7 response centre to field alerts and manage incident response; verified up-to-date multi-channel contact info for all travellers including in-country numbers; trained staff authorised to make emergency notifications; automated tracking/alert systems for travellers in affected areas; and primary/alternate communications platforms resilient to local infrastructure disruptions.

 4. Do you test your travel risk management policies, plans and procedures for effectiveness?